vedddev/vedddev/README.md

 ---

 ## About Me
-- Machine Learning and Data Science enthusias
+- Machine Learning and Data Science engineer
 - Experience in building and deploying AI models
 - Focused on real-world problem solving using data
 - 📧 vedantshelake28@gmail.com